Eddie-Uncle/the-perfect-devops-stack/README.md

 Create a new instance(Centos 7.2 - ami-0ca23e1b) that will serve as our stack head for terraform, saltstack, nomad and consul

-1) Set a hostname to the cluster head
+1) Set a hostname to the stack head serve
 ````
 # echo 'stackhead.local' > /etc/hostname